 WHAT IS THE SOURCE FOR THE BOOK OF MOSES?

-These chapters are part of the Joseph Smith Translation of the Bible.
+The Moses chapters in the Pearl of Great Price are part of the Joseph Smith Translation of the Bible.

 The subsequent chapters, the writings of Moses, were revealed at different times

 MOSES 1:1-3.
 God speaks to Moses.

 WHO IS MOSES TALKING WITH?

 When one reads these verses, it would seem that Moses is communicating with God the Father.